JFtechOfficial/Hyperion_JSON_client/README.md

 import hyperion_client as hy
 ```
 ### New client
-Create a new client by simpy instanciating a new hyperion_client object
+Create a new client by instantiating a new hyperion_client object
 ```python
 h = hy.hyperion_client()
 ```
-If the machine running the client is different from the one running the Hyperion server, then you have to specify the IP address of the machine running Hyperion.
+If the machine running the client is different from the one running the Hyperion server, you have to specify the IP address of the machine running Hyperion.
 If you modified the default JSON interface port of your Hyperion instance, you can specify it here
 ```python
 h = hy.hyperion_client('192.168.1.42', 19444)
 ```